 A resource type describes entities of the orcharhino that require permissions to interact with.
 They are similar to the types of resources that are managed by orcharhino, like hosts, products, or content views.
 The number of actions available varies for each resource type.
 The default actions to which permissions can be granted to for almost every resource type are view, create, edit, and destroy.

-Please note that some filters depend on each other in order to take proper effect.
+Note that some filters depend on each other in order to take effect.
 For example, the permissions of the reports resource type are only valid if the user also has access to the orcharhino dashboard and the permission to view hosts.

 The most convenient way to manage orcharhino user accounts is to connect orcharhino to an LDAP server.
 This allows you to delegate the task of authentication and authorization of orcharhino users to a trusted source in your environment.
 Refer to the creating an LDAP authentication source section on how to attach an existing LDAP server to your orcharhino.